 Are Men Off the Hook?

 So let’s make the connection clear.
 The feminine modesty texts are about sexual allurement.
 But does this connection abrogate men?
-Or, does this connection introduce another assumption: If women dress modestly, men will not lust.
+Perhaps this connection introduces another assumption: If women dress modestly, men will not lust.

 Men and women serve each other here.
 A godly Christian man refuses to treat women as objects of lust, humanizes them, and shows respect to his sisters in Christ as fellow heirs (Romans 8:17).
 A Christian woman, modestly dressed, serves her brothers in Christ, honors her husband (1 Peter 3:1–6), and removes an unnecessary obstruction from her testimony of personal godliness in society and the church (1 Timothy 2:8–15).